 Best Baby Shampoo

-The Honest Truly Calming Lavender Shampoo and Wash may be an excellent addition to your little one's bathtime routine.
-We noticed this 2-in-1 product (shampoo and body wash) nicely lathers and leaves hair clean and soft.
-The lavender scent is lovely, calming, and not overpowering, and we like the bottle's pump dispenser, which is easy to use.
-According to the Honest Co. website, the formula uses naturally derived ingredients.
-They also list what's not in this bottle: SLS, SLES, parabens, dyes, phthalates, synthetic fragrances, and formaldehyde donors.
-We applaud the Honest Co.'s standards and label transparency as they list all ingredients, avoiding the term "fragrance" - a word that allows companies to hide or disguise ingredients.
+The Honest Truly Calming Lavender Shampoo and Wash may be an excellent addition to your baby's hair care routine.
+This shampoo and body wash duo nicely lathers and leaves hair clean and soft, even on the dirtiest days.
+The lavender scent is lovely, not overpowering, and we like the easy-to-use pump dispenser.
+According to the Honest Co. website, the formula uses naturally derived ingredients, plus they state what's not in the bottle: SLS, SLES, parabens, dyes, phthalates, synthetic fragrances, and formaldehyde donors.
+We applaud the manufacturer's standards and label transparency, listing all ingredients and avoiding the term "fragrance" - a word that allows companies to hide or disguise ingredients.
 Plus, they do not use animal testing or animal by-products.

-If you strive to use clean ingredients, consider the Babo Botanicals Sensitive Baby Shampoo & Wash.
-This 2-in-1 product is fragrance-free (a potential fit for those who are chemically sensitive), plus it is EWG verified, meaning it uses no ingredients of concern according to the Environmental Working Group (EWG), a non-profit corporation committed to healthier living.
-It is also free of gluten, soy, dairy, sulfates, parabens, phthalates, and petroleum.
-We noticed that this plant-based formula effectively washes hair, and it is gentle on sensitive skin.
-We also appreciate Babo Botanicals' full transparency of ingredients.
-According to their website, this product uses beneficial ingredients, like oat protein to help protect dry skin, organic calendula to soothe and nourish your baby's scalp and skin, along with coconut, shea, and cocoa butter to moisturize skin.
+If the mention of clean ingredients perks your ears up, you may like Babo Botanicals Sensitive Baby Shampoo & Wash.
+Whether your child is chemically sensitive or you would like to decrease the potential of skin irritations, Babo may be a good fit.
+With this option, you don't have to worry about added fragrance and dyes, plus it is EWG verified, meaning it uses no ingredients of concern according to the Environmental Working Group (EWG), a non-profit corporation committed to healthier living.
+This shampoo is also free of gluten, soy, dairy, sulfates, parabens, phthalates, and petroleum.
+The plant-based formula nourishes your kid's hair with beneficial ingredients, like oat protein to help protect dry skin, organic calendula to soothe and nourish your baby's scalp and skin, along with coconut, shea, and cocoa butter to moisturize skin.

 The product's price point is a factor to consider.
 However, if you want to steer clear of fragrance and harsh chemicals, we think this product is worth the investment.

 Featuring its trademark scent and pale honey hue, the Johnson's Baby Shampoo is nostalgic and a go-to brand for decades.
-This shampoo gets the job done, leaving hair clean and fresh, plus it nicely lathers and is easy to rinse.
-Also, it contains no parabens, phthalates, sulfates, or dyes.
+This shampoo is formulated without parabens, phthalates, sulfates, or dyes and gets the job done, leaving hair shiny, fresh, and clean.
+Plus, the suds nicely lather and are easy to rinse away.

 We consider the product's scent to be more potent than other contenders.
-If you prefer to avoid fragrance, perhaps your little one is scent-sensitive, you need to skip this option.
-But, if you don't mind a slightly more potent scent, this product may work for families who are looking for shampoo on a budget.
+If you prefer fragrance-free products, perhaps because your little one is scent-sensitive, you should skip this option.
+But, if you don't mind a more potent scent, this product may work for families who seek a shampoo on a budget.

-As a fragrance-free product, the Aquaphor Baby Wash and Shampoo may be a good fit for babies with dry, sensitive, or eczema-prone skin.
-The formula is enriched with chamomile essence and provitamin B5 to soothe skin, and it is free of preservatives, parabens, and dyes.
-The product has a slimy consistency, creates some suds, and produces a light lather.
-Also, the bottle is effortless to pump, which is helpful for parents.
+The Aquaphor Baby Wash and Shampoo may be a good fit for babies with dry, sensitive, or eczema-prone skin.
+This fragrance-free option uses a formula enriched with chamomile essence and provitamin B5 to soothe skin, plus it is free of preservatives, parabens, and dyes.
+The product has a slimy consistency that produces some suds and a light lather.
+Also, the bottle is effortless to pump, which we consider easier to use during bathtime.
 Information regarding animal testing is challenging to find on the manufacturer's website; however, when contacted, a customer relations member provided a statement confirming that Beiersdorf Inc. does not conduct animal testing with any of their skincare products.
 Considering the quantity for the price, we believe this option is reasonably affordable.

-The Puracy Citrus Grove Baby Shampoo and Body Wash is a smaller brand that prides itself on crafting products developed by doctors.
-This product with a mild, citrusy scent is easy to lather and effectively cleans hair.
-We appreciate that it sports a pump top, making it convenient to dispense shampoo while managing bathtime.
-The Puracy website states this product uses a clinical-grade blend of cleansers, humectants, and essential oils.
-It also provides a long list of ingredients that this product avoids: cocamidopropyl betaine, sulfates, triclosan, formaldehyde, parabens, phosphates, SLS, SLES, ethanolamines like MEA, DEA, and TEA, petroleum-based ingredients, animal by-products, chlorine, dyes, perfumes, and caustics.
+Sweetly scented and ready to clean your baby from head to toe is the Puracy Citrus Grove Baby Shampoo and Body Wash.
+This bottle sports a pump top, which we consider more convenient while managing bathtime, and its formula leaves hair fresh and clean.
+Puracy is a small brand that prides itself on crafting products developed by doctors, and its website states this product uses a clinical-grade blend of cleansers, humectants, and essential oils.
+It also provides a long list of ingredients that this product avoids: Cocamidopropyl betaine, sulfates, triclosan, formaldehyde, parabens, phosphates, SLS, SLES, ethanolamines like MEA, DEA, and TEA, petroleum-based ingredients, animal by-products, chlorine, dyes, perfumes, and caustics - uffda, that's a long list!
 Puracy promises to be cruelty-free, and, as always, this is a statement we value.

-The product's label lists "natural fragrance," and we wish Puracy would expand and include this term's ingredient(s).
+Although we loved many things about this product, we were disappointed that the label lists "natural fragrance," and we wish Puracy would include the ingredients behind this term.
 Also, we think a fragrance-free version would be an excellent addition to the baby shampoo market.
-But, if you don't mind a mild citrus-scented product, we recommend this product.
+But, if you don't mind a mild citrus-scented option, this could be one to consider.

 The Weleda Baby 2-in-1 Shampoo and Body Wash will clean your little one's hair and leave it fluffy.
 It has a soft calendula scent.
 The formula includes ingredients like extract of fair-trade calendula for soothing properties and sweet almond oil to moisturize.
 It is free from synthetic preservatives, fragrances, colorants, or raw materials derived from mineral oils.
 This product has a creamy consistency, and we believe it lathers adequately, rinses quickly, and leaves hair effectively clean.
 Also, Weleda does not perform animal testing.

 One drawback is that this product does not offer a pump dispenser but a flip-top.
-Also, the price for a smaller quantity is not ideal, and the product may not last as long as others that offer more quantity.
-We recommend this product to those who appreciate a calendula scent, plus don't mind the flip-top or the smaller bottle size.
+Also, the price for a smaller quantity is not ideal, and the product may not last as long as others with more quantity.
+We suggest this product to those who appreciate a calendula scent, plus don't mind the flip-top or the smaller bottle size.

 In our opinion, this product leaves hair oily, regardless of thoroughly washing and rinsing.
 Also, the product does not lather like others in our review, which can result in adding more shampoo in hopes of reaching extra lather and wasting product.
 Of course, this doesn't help the oily residue issue, either.
 People are often conditioned to expect a certain level of lathering from shampoo, and depending on the formula and chemicals, a product may not lather.
 Also, another factor to consider is its size, which is on the smaller end, versus price.
 We recommend discussing eczema with your pediatrician and the use of this option, but it may not be the best everyday shampoo.

 A common skin condition among babies is cradle cap.
 Although it may clear up on its own, a product like Mustela Shampooing Mousse for Cradle Cap may help the process.
 The formula is tear-free, biodegradable, and free of parabens, phthalates, and Phenoxyethanol.
 It uses avocado polyphenols, which offer skin conditioning properties to help soften the scalp to maintain hair health.
-The bottle does not say "fragrance-free," but we believe it does not have much of a scent.
+The bottle does not say "fragrance-free," but it does have little to no scent.
 Also, the foamy mousse is airy, easy to lather, as well as rinse.
 According to Mustela's website, the company has developed a unique testing model to test products' tolerance and effectiveness without testing on animals.

-The bottle is on the small size, and this is a factor worth considering for the price.
+The bottle is small, but a little goes a long way, yet it is a factor worth considering, given its price.
 Before using this product, discuss with your pediatrician regarding your baby's cradle cap and the use and frequency of this product as treatment.

 Why You Should Trust Us